bo-er/bo-er.github.io/_posts/2023-01-12-goto Can Be Useful.md

 ```

-The answer is a sad no. This behavior is documented in [# The Go Programming Language Specification](https://go.dev/ref/spec#Handling_panics)
+The answer is sad "no." This behavior is documented in the [# The Go Programming Language Specification](https://go.dev/ref/spec#Handling_panics)

 >The return value of `recover` is `nil` if any of the following conditions hold: